-Amazon Price: $29.95 $16.33 Buy Now
+Amazon Price: $29.95 $15.06 Buy Now

-(price as of Oct 1, 2014)
+(price as of Nov 24, 2016)

 Children often act out how they are feeling.
 If they are feeling angry and start lashing out, tell them that it's alright to feel angry, but it's not alright to hurt people.
 Suggest better ways that they can deal with their anger, like hitting a pillow or sucking on an ice-cube.
 You could also ask them what they think would calm them down when they're feeling like they going to erupt.
-You could even put together a strategy list with them and reward them when they deal with their anger more constructively.
+Perhaps you could put together a strategy list with them and reward them when they deal with their anger more constructively.

 If you feel frightened at times by your child, try not to show it.
 Act as though you are in control of the situation, even if you don't feel like you are.
-Don't be afraid to tell them what the rules are and what you expect of them.
+And don't be afraid to tell them what the rules are and what you expect of them.
 Children need boundaries to feel safe.
 It can be tough when they lash out at you or anyone that is within arm's-length, but standing firm will help them to know where the boundaries are and that you are in control.

-When they have had an outburst, give them time to calm down before discussing their behavior with them, and remember to emphasize that you love and like them, but not their behavior.
+When they do have had an outburst, give them time to calm down before discussing their behavior with them, and remember to emphasize that you love and like them, but not their behavior.
 Teach them that we can't control how other people treat us, but we can have some control over how we react to the situation.

-It can seem like an ongoing battle at times because of the inevitable conflict between a child with challenging behavior and their siblings.
+Parenting a child with behavioral problems can seem like an ongoing battle at times because you never know when they are going to have an outburst, and if you have other children there is probably going to be some sibling rivalry also.
 If your child is agitated and finds it hard to walkaway from the situation you will probably have to separate them from their siblings for a little while to give them time to cool down.
-It can be tough going when a child has several outbursts in a short space of time.
-Try to stay calm and consistent.
+It can be tough going when a child has several outbursts in a short space of time, but try to stay calm and consistent.
 If you have a supportive family and friends, ask them to help you sometimes so that you get some respite.
-A refreshed mum and dad are going to feel better able to cope with a chaotic home life if they get a rest from time to time.
+A refreshed mom and dad are going to feel better able to cope with a chaotic home life if they get a rest from time to time.

-Amazon Price: $151.00 $120.98 Buy Now
+Amazon Price: $178.00 $94.13 Buy Now

-(price as of Oct 1, 2014)
+(price as of Nov 24, 2016)